 The USS Sandoval (APA-194) was a Haskell-class Attack Transport.
 The ship was part of the United States Navy during World War II.
 Its duties were mostly focused on the transportation of troops from one combat area to another.

-The vessel was the second in its class and while active on duty it endured quite the firepower.
-Most notably, perhaps, would be the 3 consecutive kamikaze attacks from May 1945 in the wake of which the ship was still standing.
+The vessel was the second in its class, and while active on duty, it endured quite the firepower.
+Most notable, perhaps, would be the 3 consecutive kamikaze attacks from May 1945 in the wake of which the ship was still standing.

 Technical Features of the USS Sandoval (APA-194)